By Freddy Fjellheim

 Big things are happening.
 In the next four, five years the world and our homesteads will be in need of ingenuity, deep seeded humbleness and poignant courage.
 We who use the freedom of speech have to think new thoughts and bring more warmth into our languages.

-With the shape our globe appears to be in at the brink of 2014, I believe that open minded and sentient people need to bridge the gap between man and nature, theory and practice, by way of elucidation.
+I believe that open minded and sentient people need to bridge the gap between man and nature, theory and practice, by way of elucidation.
 As we approach the abyss, we need to collect deeper experience within ourselves, based on tradition and human knowledge handed down to us from former generations.
 My claim in this essay is that we are in need of a human perspective on all the fossil abuse against Mother Earth committed by the coal and oil industries.

 As Norwegian individuals we are daily torn between consumption and an incipient eco-consciousness, between thought and action.
 This split has become «natural» to us.
 In this Mecca of abundance we gorge in the gifts of nature, on beautiful beaches and during luxurious dinners, while at the same time seeing the world shatter to pieces.
-Even young people seem to be too satisfied to get furious and too polite to express despair.

 The increasing dualism between human and nature dates back to the homo economicus of the 18th century – economic man.
 With targeting reason and directionless lust the economic man widens the gap between body and mind, intention and action.